turbot/terraform-provider-steampipecloud/docs/resources/organization_membership.md

 The following arguments are supported:

+- `organization` - (Required) The organization ID or handle to invite the user to.
 - `role` - (Required) The role of the user within the organization.
 Must be one of `member` or `owner`.

-~> **Note:** An member can be invited either using an email, or an user handle.
-Providing both at the ame time will cause conflict error.
+~> **Note:** An member can be invited either using an email address or a user handle.
+Providing both at the same time will result in an error.

-- `email` - (Optional) The email id of the user to add to the organization.
+- `email` - (Optional) The email address of the user to add to the organization.
 - `user_handle` - (Optional) The handle of the user to add to the organization.

 ## Attributes Reference